The million-dollar question is, “What does CBD feel like?“

 One study saw rats experience lowered pain response during surgery after CBD injections.
 Another study found rats that receive oral CBD tablets have less sciatic nerve pain and swelling.
 When it comes to humans, a 58-person trial found significant improvements in movement and pain tolerance after patients with rheumatoid arthritis took CBD.

 One of the most popular CBD claims is that it reduces anxiety.
-This evidence is mostly anecdotal, which means that while it may be true, there isn’t conclusive evidence.
+This evidence is mostly anecdotal.
 One of the complicating factors is that marijuana-derived CBD can make users more susceptible to anxiety.

 A 2010 study found that CBD can reduce symptoms associated with a social anxiety disorder.
 The researchers looked at patients’ brains to measure the differences in blood flow that correspond with anxiety.
 A 2011 study founded similar results.
 People who had CBD or the placebo had significantly lower SPIN (Social Phobia Inventory) scores than their counterparts.

 CBD can improve focus levels because it allows more serotonin to the brain.
 Serotonin is an essential neurotransmitter that regulates mood and social behavior.
 In this case, the higher flow reduces levels of anxiety, which is known to hinder focus.
 Likewise, CBD can aid the attention of individuals with ADHD.